Ernest-Sab/IPR_Tool/IPRescue_Tool/README.md

 ## Description

 The IPRescue is a user-friendly tool for Autodesk Maya that provides functionalities for creating and managing deformers to cleanup IPs in shots.
-This tool is a mix of multiple tools built initially for the CFX or Tech Anim department to speed-up the Cleanup process Pre or Post simulation, but it can be used everywhere it is necessary to deform and clean IPs.
+This tool is a mix of multiple tools built initially for the CFX or Tech Anim department to speed-up the Cleanup process of Pre or Post simulation, but it can be used everywhere it is necessary to deform and clean IPs.

 ## Features